LIVANSHI1969/BLOGPAGE/README.md

                 </div>
                 <div class="content">
                     <a href="#" class="title">LADAKH</a>
                     <p>Ladakh is a cold desert in India.
 It lies in the Greater Himalayas, on the eastern side of Jammu and Kashmir.
 It has the mighty Karakoram Range in the North and in the south, it is bound by the Zanskar mountains.
-Several rivers flow
-                        through Ladakh.
+Many rivers flow through Ladakh.
                     </p>
                     <details>
                 <summary><a class="btn">read more</a></summary>